tuxeh/docker-sonarr/README.md

 | /volumes/completed | Completed downloads from download client |
 | /volumes/media | Sonarr media folder |

+Docker runs as uid 65534 (nobody on debian, nfsnobody on fedora).
+When mounting volumes from the host, ensure this uid has the correct permission on the folders.

 ## Running

 The quickest way to get it running without integrating with a download client or media server (plex)